intelligent-bee/Sino_BFmap/readme.md

 To reproduce each component of the analysis, please refer to the `readme.md` file in the corresponding folder and follow the instructions.

-Description:
+## Description:
-* For other experiments, please download and prepocess the datasets according to our Paper.
+* For other experiments, please download and prepocess the whole datasets according to our Paper: https://figshare.com/s/f3979d3199a394911337